 The McLear RingPay doesn’t play in the same space as the Oura Ring or Circular Ring.
 Instead, it does one thing and one thing well: mobile payments.

-Powered by its built-in NFC chip, the RingPay allows one-tap payments that’s always available.
+Powered by its built-in NFC chip, the RingPay allows one-tap payments that are always available.
 The feature, backed by a separate digital wallet that sandboxes your financial data, doesn’t require your phone to function either.
-However, the smartphone app does let you keep track of spend.
-Notably, the RingPay’s lack of any additional smarts means you needn’t charge it either.
+However, the smartphone app does let you keep track of spending.
+Notably, the RingPay’s lack of additional smarts means you needn’t charge it either.
 This makes it a far more convenient device to keep at hand.
-Beyond payments, the NFC ring can also be used as a digital key to lock and unlock your phone.
+Beyond payments, the NFC ring can be used as a digital key to lock and unlock your phone.

 As it isn’t really a smart ring, the RingPay doesn’t offer any fitness tracking or smart features, even the basic ones.
 More importantly, the RingPay comes with an expiration date.
-Like a credit card, the ring is only valid for 36 months after which the device will be unable to complete mobile payments.
+Like a credit card, the ring is only valid for 36 months, after which the device cannot complete mobile payments.
 McLear does note it will offer existing users “significant” discounts when this does happen.
 Finally, prospective buyers in the US will have to wait for availability.
 The RingPay is currently limited to the UK, but the company plans to launch the ring in other areas.

 - Quick mobile payments